Michel Peiry

 Described as the worst serial killer known in Switzerland since the Second World War, 11 murders were attributed to him, all of them carried out in the same way: he would take young teenage hitchhikers, tie them up, violate or sexually abuse them, then finally kill them and burn the corpses afterwards.
-These crimes upset all of Switzerland for many months and even after that, since in 2004, more than 15 years after the events, Peiry returned to the debate when the people had to decide on a popular initiative concerning the treatment of violent offenders in the country.
+These crimes upset all of Switzerland for many months and even after that, in 2004, more than 15 years after the events, Peiry returned to the debate when the people had to decide on a popular initiative concerning the treatment of violent offenders in the country.

 Murders

-The first crime attributed to Michel Peiry dates back to September 1, 1981, when the-then 22-year-old traveled to the United States.
+The first crime attributed to Michel Peiry dates back to 1 September 1981, when the then 22-year-old travelled to the United States.
 There he met a young Canadian named Sylvestre, who soon disappeared without a trace.
 Peiry initially confessed to the murder, then retracted his claim, and finally reacknowledged it.
 Subsequently, he would go back and forth between confessions and retractions for all his other crimes.

-On February 4, 1984, Peiry murdered a young man named Frédéric in the Annecy region of France.
+On 4 February 1984, Peiry murdered a young man named Frédéric in the Annecy region of France.
 In June 1985, he murdered his only female victim, a woman named Anne-Laure (or possibly Anne-Fleur, as Peiry could not exactly remember her name) in Saintes-Maries-de-la-Mer, Camargue.
-On May 7, 1986, Peiry killed his first Swiss victim, a young man named Cédric, whose decomposing corpse was found in Albinen, an isolated region of Valais.
+On 7 May 1986, Peiry killed his first Swiss victim, a young man named Cédric, whose decomposing corpse was found in Albinen, an isolated region of Valais.

 In July 1986, Michel Peiry made trips to several European countries, including Yugoslavia.
 He admitted to the murder of a man named Silvio in the region in Rijeka (present-day Croatia), before retracting his confession.
-In the night between August 14 to 15, 1986, in the canton of Ticino, he came across the young hitchhiker Fabio V., killing him in his usual method.
-In November of the same year, Peiry attacked a man named Yves Ath. in Neuchâtel, who miraculously survived, despite suffering sexual abuse and almost dying.
+In the night between 14 and 15 August 1986, in the canton of Ticino, he came across the young hitchhiker Fabio V., killing him in his usual method.
+In November of the same year, Peiry attacked a man named Yves Ath in Neuchâtel, who miraculously survived, despite suffering sexual abuse and almost dying.